Private sector employers and employees

 Private sector employers and employees can speak with a Wageline adviser on 1300 655 266.
 Wageline also responds to email queries at wageline@dmirs.wa.gov.au

 The Department’s website provides information and tools for employers and employees including WA award summaries, leave calculation guides and detail on minimum pay rates, when children can work and record keeping requirements.
-The Wageline Newsletter email service for employers provides regular updates on critical employment issues, including changes in pay rates.
+The Wageline Newsletter email provides regular updates on critical employment issues, including changes in pay rates.

-Labour Relations has a number of officers designated as industrial inspectors under the Industrial Relations Act 1979.
-Industrial inspectors may investigate alleged breaches of State employment laws, as well as take enforcement action in the Industrial Magistrates Court.
+Labour Relations has a number of officers designated as industrial inspectors under the IR Act.
+Industrial inspectors may investigate alleged breaches of state employment laws, as well as take court action in the Industrial Magistrates Court.

-The primary role of industrial inspectors is set out in section 98(2) of the Industrial Relations Act 1979 and a directive issued by the Minister for Industrial Relations.
+The primary role of industrial inspectors is set out in section 98(2) of the IR Act and a directive issued by the Minister for Industrial Relations.

 If an employee makes a formal complaint to Labour Relations that they have not been paid their correct entitlements, the complaint will generally be referred to conciliation.